Electrostatic Discharge (ESD) Impact on Networking Gear

 Are SPDs the same as fuses and surge protectors?

 SPDs differ from fuses and circuit-breakers and cannot be relied on to deliver the same type of protection.
-This is because fuses and circuit-breakers are designed to deal with overcurrent, whereas SPDs provide overvoltage protection.
+This is because fuses and circuit-breakers are designed to deal with overcurrent, whereas SPDs provide strong> overvoltage protection.

 - Overcurrent is an excessive flow of current due to overloading or a short-circuit.
 A fuse usually houses a thin wire that breaks if current beyond a certain threshold attempts to pass through it.